-While it is clear that Canadian small business is an agile and clever adopter of better ideas in the workforce, the reality is that today’s telecommuter should choose his or her mentor from the vast selection of American corporations whose processes have weathered the hardest of challenges and are now strong and robust.
-Huge multinationals such as J.P Morgan Chase, Boeing and Ford have leading manager awareness programs around telecommuting and many others share the spotlight; Apple, Walt Disney Company, NBC Universal, Comcast, GE, Time Warner, Pitney Bowes, UnitedHealth Group, American Express, Aetna, MetLife, Wellpoint, Microsoft, Nielsen, IBM, Kaisier Permanente, and Hilton are but a few of the top drivers in the American economy which support a robust telecommuting component in their workforce.
+While it is clear that Canadian small business is an agile and smart adopter of better ideas in the workforce, the reality is that today’s telecommuter should choose his or her mentor from the vast selection of American corporations whose processes have weathered the hardest of challenges and are now reliable and robust.
+Huge multinationals such as J.P Morgan Chase, Boeing, and Ford have leading manager awareness programs around telecommuting.
+Many others share the spotlight; Apple, Walt Disney Company, NBC Universal, Comcast, GE, Time Warner, Pitney Bowes, UnitedHealth Group, American Express, Aetna, MetLife, Wellpoint, Microsoft, Nielsen, IBM, Kaiser Permanente, and Hilton are but a few of the top drivers in the American economy which support a robust telecommuting component in their workforce.

 Underneath this strength lay the outsourcing paradigm.
 Originally seen as a corporate tax grab under Bush, outsourcing has matured and given advantages to all workers in the area of telecommuting.
 The silver lining in the cloud of American job loss is that there now exists seasoned processes to handle employees who do not work at the same location as their team or their managers.
 Today, employees can plug into that framework with much less resistance than they encountered ten years ago.

 Managers today are trained to handle the complexities of directing the workloads of remote employees.
-They understand how to use the correct keys to accurately measure a tele-commuter’s tele-commitment.
-Of the few critical and key factors that I will discuss in this series, it is this first one that matters most.
+They understand how to use the correct keys to measure a telecommuter’s tele-commitment.
+Of the few critical and critical factors that I will discuss in this series, it is this first one that matters most.
 It sets the foundation for your measurement.

 Despite the many variations on the theme, bosses start with your SMART goals.
 Now an industry standard, the ability to define goals that include Specific, Measurable, Attainable, Relevant and Time-Sensitive components will provide the framework you need as a telecommuter.
 The more time you spend up front refining these, the better your experience will be and the more likely you will continue towards your career goals.

-Despite all the good intentioned advice available, if you don’t get this right you have nothing other than fairy dust supporting your work life so suck it up and become an expert.
+Despite all the well-intentioned advice available, if you don’t get this right, you have nothing other than fairy dust supporting your work life so suck it up and become an expert.
 Your boss will love the results this produces.

 LET SMART INFORM YOU